camwestwood/xapi/recipes/interaction/interaction.md

 ```

 ## Verb
-This Verb, [interacted](/vocabulary.md#created), describes the action of interacting with another member of staff or student,
+This Verb, TBD, describes the action of interacting with another member of staff or student,

 Common entity identifier: [VerbA](/common_structures.md#verba)